 Many dashboard cameras have the capability to record audio.
 It is illegal to record conversations.
 Simply mute audio recording to completely avoid any legal ramifications.

 If traveling out of state make sure you review local state laws, as recording audio may be illegal in some parts of US.
 We recommend contacting your local law enforcement and asking them directly to ensure you are completely within the law.

-Make sure you have proper signage that displays that you have a video recording device in your vehicle.
+- Make sure you have proper signage displayed that you have a video recording device in your vehicle.

 More importantly, make sure dashboard cameras are placed in a way that does not hinder or obstruct your view of the road on any side.
 Make sure its placement also does not obstruct any air bags or your

-Broadcasting or live streaming a person’s image, audio, or video recording is not allowed.
+Broadcasting or live streaming a person’s image, audio, or video recording is strictly prohibited.